SkinSavvy-DevTeam/api-skinsavvy/README.md

 - [ ] CRUD Skin Dieseases
 - [ ] Update response status code
 - [x] Add request query to docs
+- [ ] To `POST` an article, user must attach the `thumbnailId`.
+Therefore, user either upload a new thumbnail first to get a `thumbnailId`, or retrieve one of the available thumbnail.
+Cuz you cannot send these two types of request simultaneously